 And here is the picture that I took on my iPhone at Boulder Creek of this tree.
 The thorns look pretty similar to those of the honey locust, and I think that the trunk of the tree looks pretty similar, too.

 Now why do these trees have such huge thorns?
 That's a really good question.
 I started answering (or at least trying to answer) the question here in this blog post, but everything rapidly started spiraling out of control and off focus as I started talking about giraffes, tiny squirrels, cheetahs, and extinct North American elephants.
 For those of you who know me, it should come as no surprise that I spiraled so quickly off topic.
 But regardless, what I had written ended up having enough material for at least three or more posts, so I have moved the answer to a different post, which I will hopefully be publishing soon.
 Keep an eye out for that!
-In the meantime, back to the future birds!
-Here, we see a pair of barn swallows (Hirundo rustica) perched on a wire.
+In the meantime, back to the

 I'm not quite as sure about the identity of this particular bird.
 Also a swallow, I am thinking that it might be a violet-green swallow (Tachycineta thalassina).